epfl-ada/ada-2021-project-improvise-adapt-overcome/README.md

 ## Title

-Communities in news outlets, reporters and speakers
+Properties of communities in news outlets in Quotebank

 ## Abstract

 The goal of the project is to highlight relationships between newspapers, journalists and interviewees.
-More precisely, we want to construct a graph between these entities based on different factors: interviewed, cited, stories reported on, ...
-This will enable us to detect communities and draw interesting conclusions.
+More precisely, we want to cluster media outlets based on who they cite.
+We will then analyze the attributes of the resulting communities using external datasets.
+Some of the factor we want to examine are geolocation, interviewees, owner, size, focus, etc.

 ## Research questions

-- Can we identify groups in Quotebank publishers and what defines these groups ?
+- Can we identify groups in Quotebank publishers using the people they cite ?
-    - Are there any newspapers that reports on similar stories ?
-    - Is someone regularly interviewed by some journals but not others ?
-    - Do newspapers cite local experts ?
-    - If there are groups of news outlets, what attributes define them ?
+- If there are such groups, what attributes define them ?

 ## Additional datasets

-- Wikidata, for geographical information about Quotebank's entities
+- Wikidata, for publishers and speaker information
 - A dataset of connecting words, to filter them out when trying to extract the topic out of a quote

 ## Methods

-- Graph community detection
+- Graph community detection (Louvain's method)
+- Kmeans
-- Graph database (?)
+- DBScan
+- Page rank
+- Latent Dirichlet Allocation (topic extraction)

+## Notebooks

+1. Luca
+2. Erwan
+3. Sylvain
+4. Julian

+## Data story outline

+The main idea is to present the different clusters that we have identified and what defines them.
+We'll have a main visualization of our clusters, followed by detailed analysis of some individual clusters.
+We would like our main visualization to be interactive: the user should be able to click on clusters and examine their properties.

 ## Timeline

-- [12.11] Start the project
+- [12.11] Merge pipeline stages, make sure full pipeline works correctly Create a small library of useful functions for the project
-- [19.11] Create graph model
-- [26.11] Community detection
+- [19.11] Explore and analyze the initial results, and dig where interesting things happen
+- [03.12] Start working on data story and possible visualizations
-- [10.12] Visualizations/data story
+- [10.12] Finalize data story and create blog post

 ## Team organization

-Team preferences:
+Team assignments:
+- Erwan: data cleaning, clustering using graphs

-- Julian: experimenting with page rank
+- Julian: working on page rank, topic extraction
-- Luca: visualisations and geographic analysis
+- Luca: preparing additional datasets and visualisation
-- Sylvain: tooling, technologies
+- Sylvain: clustering (Kmeans, DBScan, ...) and blog

 ## Questions for TAs

-- Office hours ?
-Are we just supposed to show up Friday ?
-How much time do we have ?
+- Using pagerank: how to design the graph on which to apply it ?
+Is it useful for our goal ?
-- Graph creation: what is the correct method ?
+- Interactive visualization: any libraries suited for the task ?
-- Any tools to do community detection ?
-- Concerns on feasibility ?
+- Do you have any concerns on feasibility ?

-## Ideas

-- Clustering methods:
-    - Cluster based on quotation graph
-    - Cluster based on quotation vectors

-- Find descriptors for each group from these features:
-    - Newspaper features
-        - Topic (politics, sports, ...)
-        - Location (country, state, ...)
-    - Quotes (keywords, topic modeling, tone)
-    - Speaker features extracted from wiki data
-        - Occupation
-        - Age, sex, ...
-        - Location
-        -